Diabetes: Dealing With Feelings

 Every parent of a child with diabetes must deal with the feelings that come with the disease.
 Try to keep in mind that for most kids, negative feelings about diabetes pass or change with time as they adjust to living with it.

-- Talking to Your Child About Diabetes
+- Helping Your Child Adjust to Diabetes

 - Making Fingersticks and Insulin Shots Easier for Kids With Diabetes